 Exercise your green thumb and rid your home and outdoor space of pesky mosquitoes, mice, ants, and even spiders just by placing bags of dried mint leaves throughout your space.
 The sweet scent of mint, and more specifically peppermint oil, is in contrast to most harsh smelling insecticides, and you can live with it while pests can’t.

-You can also mix approximately 15 drops of peppermint oil with about 8 ounces of water in a spray bottle.
+You can also mix approximately 15 drops of peppermint oil with about 8 ounces of water in a spray bottle (you can use a glass spray bottle or a plastic one).
 Pest-control experts suggest using the spray on balcony and patio doors, window sills, vents, and any cracks in floorboards or screens to deter these critters.

 If you go the way of having a mint plant in your outdoor space, you have the added bonus of a lovely garnish or fragrant tea, too.

 Citronella is the oil found in lemongrass and has long been an ingredient in candles and diffusers to use outdoors in order to get rid of mosquitoes.
 Sit by a burning citronella candle, and your evening outdoors should go smoothly.

 Another option is to plant lemongrass or get a citronella plant to place in your outdoor space that will not constantly evaporate the oil like a candle does.

 Unfortunately, like chemical mosquito repellents and bug spray you might use on yourself, the effectiveness of the oil can dissipate after a few hours when using candles or other citronella-based repellents because the oil evaporates quickly.